vapor/docs/4.0/docs/folder-structure.md

 #### routes.swift

 This file contains the `routes(_:)` function.
 This method is called near the end of `configure(_:)` to register routes to your `Application`.

+### Run

+This is the main executable target, containing just the code needed to get your application up and running.

+#### main.swift

+This file creates and runs a configured instance of your Vapor `Application`.

 ## Tests